HomeBlogs

 Key Features:

-• AI Skills inference: Leverages AI to automatically infer and update employee skills using data from assessments, performance systems, and LMS platforms.
+• AI skills inference: Automatically identifies and updates employee skills using data from assessments, learning systems, and performance platforms.

-• Skills Assessments: Access 3,000+ customizable tests to validate technical and behavioral skills.
+• Skills assessments: Access a library of 3,000+ customizable assessments to validate technical and behavioral skills.

 Pros: